-- MCA will launch an Internet Safety for ME Campaign, creating various tools to be employed by trusted partners and leveraging media and law enforcement engagement.
+MCA will launch an Internet Safety for ME Campaign, creating various tools to be employed by trusted partners and leveraging media and law enforcement engagement.
 The campaign will include a monthly news series on what consumers should watch out for, tips and tools to protect themselves online, and support for partnerships between law enforcement and digital equity partners.
-This could include, for example, highlighting and replicating the Bath Housing Authority partnership with local police for on-site internet safety education or a regular internet safety series offered by libraries throughout the state. - MCA will work with partners to launch an Affordable Devices for ME campaign encouraging and enabling device donation for refurbishment and redistribution to covered populations.
+This could include, for example, highlighting and replicating the Bath Housing Authority partnership with local police for on-site internet safety education or a regular internet safety series offered by libraries throughout the state.

+- MCA will work with partners to launch an Affordable Devices for ME campaign encouraging and enabling device donation for refurbishment and redistribution to covered populations.
 This campaign will research formal and informal policies by government agencies, institutions and private sector partners that may be barriers to donation.
 We will help build capacity with Give IT Get IT and other organizations.
-Further, the campaign will leverage partnerships with the state and regional chambers of commerce, institutions, media partners and state agencies to encourage and track device donations toward our goal of 25,000 donations. - Digital Equity Story series: MCA will work with Regional and Tribal Broadband Partners, Digital Equity Taskforce members, core digital equity partners and networks of opportunity to identify a series of stories for a video and photographic series illustrating the impact of the digital divide, examples of digital inclusion programs, and the impact of digital equity on people's lives and communities. - MCA will work to leverage 211 Maine and Bendable Maine as broadband and digital equity resources, integrating the Digital Equity Asset Inventory and other MCA and partner programs supporting connectivity to ensure that Mainers can find what they need to support adoption.

-- MCA and the National Digital Equity Center will partner to support a statewide cohort of digital navigators across organizations and agencies, hosting a central digital navigator training and sharing information and best practices, including leveraging and building the Digital Equity Asset Inventory. - MCA will work with the Telehealth and Telemonitoring Advisory Group and other telehealth partners to support telehealth education, best practices, and models to decrease barriers for covered populations.
+Further, the campaign will leverage partnerships with the state and regional chambers of commerce, institutions, media partners and state agencies to encourage and track device donations toward our goal of 25,000 donations. - Digital Equity Story series: MCA will work with Regional and Tribal Broadband Partners, Digital Equity Taskforce members, core digital equity partners and networks of opportunity to identify a series of stories for a video and photographic series illustrating the impact of the digital divide, examples of digital inclusion programs, and the impact of digital equity on people's lives and communities.
+MCA will leverage these stories into outreach and presentations to Maine's organizations and companies to increase understanding about the value of robust web and mobile information and services, to share and learn best practices, to move into the 21st century for connecting with and remotely serving customers and the public in robust ways, and to adopt more digital innovation.
+MCA will work to leverage 211 Maine and the Digital Maine Library as broadband and digital equity resources, integrating the Digital Equity Asset Inventory and other MCA and partner programs supporting connectivity to ensure that Mainers can find what they need to support adoption.
+These online platforms will be augmented by Public Service Announcements and other communications campaign strategies to ensure public awareness. - MCA and the National Digital Equity Center will partner to support a statewide cohort of digital navigators across organizations and agencies, hosting a central digital navigator training and sharing information and best practices, including leveraging and building the Digital Equity Asset Inventory. - MCA will work with the Telehealth and Telemonitoring Advisory Group and other telehealth partners to support telehealth education, best practices, and models to decrease barriers for covered populations.
 This will focus on serving tribal members, older adults, veterans and individuals in remote and rural communities.
+MCA will also utilize data on medically underserved areas to prioritize other program investments, such as the Connectivity Hubs program. - MCA will integrate digital equity resources within the Community Resource Hub currently under development to provide educational materials for communities and municipal officials, providing best practices and local models of digital inclusion programs and plans. - MCA will work closely with state agency partners and the Broadband Working Group to conduct a user-centered audit on state resources that are most important to covered populations to access, resulting in action steps to improve the accessibility and inclusivity of these online resources.